gauravsingh1281/CBSE-Result-Website-Clone/README.md

 <h1>Result Generator - CBSE Result Website Clone</h1>

-<p>I have created the CBSE result website clone with the manually result generating features.
-Manually result generating features means that the anyone can create their own result by filling their academic details into it.</p>
+<p>This is the CBSE result website clone with the manually result-generating features.
+Manually result-generating features means that anyone can create their own result by filling their academic details into it</p>

 <h3>Technology i have used --</h3>